Singh told Saudi Arabia’s quasi-parliament, the Shura Council. that New Delhi will go the “extra mile” to improve relations with neighbour Pakistan.

 New Delhi broke off talks with Islamabad following the 2008 attacks on Mumbai, in which armed men launched assaults in India’s financial capital, killing 166 people.

-India holds Lashkar-e-Taiba, an armed Pakistani group, responsible for the assault.
+India accuses Lashkar-e-Taiba, an armed Pakistani group, of being responsible.

 The two countries held talks last Thursday for the first time in more than a year, but they have yet to resume a formal peace process.